-Sometimes Futhorc organizes competitions in which adventurers race to be the first to complete a ruin dungeon and claim the final spell-scroll.
+Sometimes Futhorc organizes faded hunt competitions in which adventurers race to be the first to complete a puzzling quest within a faded realm dungeon.

 The winner of the contest becomes a Caster, one of Futhorc's champions.

 Many participants rush to enter a copy of the dungeon as soon as the competition has begun.
-Others wait to learn from the hazy memories of defeated failures, knowing many competitive dungeons are so difficult that the contest will last for weeks before someone finally completes the dungeon.
+Others wait to learn from the hazy memories of defeated failures, knowing most faded hunts are so difficult that the contest will last for weeks before someone finally completes the quest.

-During these competition the technique of holding hands while going through the entry portal does not work.
-Everyone must attempt the dungeon solo.
+During these contests the technique of holding hands while going through the entry portal does not work.
+Everyone must enter the faded realm alone.

 Voker knows that sometimes people get caught up in evil things.
-They cannot fully repent until an object is destroyed.
-Now and then the Voker helps repentance happen by arranging a demolition contest in which her followers rush to change a troublesome situation.
+They get stuck, and cannot fully repent until an outside agent makes them unstuck.
+Now and then the Voker helps repentance happen by arranging a provoking contest in which her followers rush to change a troublesome situation.
 Voker never consults or warns the person being "helped".